livelifedev/plantaro/README.md

   	"#{@name} is chillin like a plant",
   	"#{@name} is feeling standard...",
   	"#{@name} is looking like a scrawny twig!"

   -	“Quit”:

   The following message will be shown: "Your plant has lived great life at #{plantaro.age} days old.\n    Time to say goodbye :(".

+- Final notes regarding WCAG 2.0 standards:
+The luminosity_contrast gem is not necessary to play the game but it was used to check if the program complied with the WCAG 2.0 "AAA" standards.